 3. One Arm Row

 The one arm row is another essential back exercise that should be in everyone’s program.
+Pendlay rows is an even better option for advanced lifters, but the one arm row is a smart way to build up to this advanced movement.
 Simply grab a dumbbell, position yourself with one arm and knee on a bench (other leg planted firmly on the ground) and pull the weight to your hip with a flat back.
 Just like the seated row, you should think about contracting your shoulder blade hard.
 Try adding 3 sets of 6-10 per arm.